kufbwxfiwy/Newton-s-Shell-Theorem-with-Matlab/README.md

 ![sphere_iso](https://github.com/kufbwxfiwy/Newton-s-Shell-Theorem-with-Matlab/blob/master/images/sphere_iso.png)

-### This is the plot of the approach and was actually the scope of the whole excercise:
+### This is the plot of the approach and was actually the scope of the whole exercise:
 ![plot](https://github.com/kufbwxfiwy/Newton-s-Shell-Theorem-with-Matlab/blob/master/images/plot.png)